ardanlabs/python-go/first-contact/README.md

 ...
 ```

-On `15` we load the `pprint` module for more human readable printing.
-Then we use `csv.DictReader` to read 3 records and print them.
-Looking at the data it seems OK: datetime fields look like data & time, amounts look like floating point numbers etc.
+* `[15]` load the `pprint` module for human readable printing.
+* `[16]` use a `csv.DictReader` to read 3 records and print them.

+Looking at the data, things seem OK.
+The datetime fields look like date and time, also the amounts look like floating point numbers.

 ### Data Types

-Once you see the raw data, and verify you can load the data to memory - you can load the data into a DataFrame.
-However remember that in CSV everything is text and pandas is guessing the types for you - so you need to check it.
+Once you see the raw data and verify you can load the data into memory, you can load the data into pandas.
+However, remember that in CSV everything is text and pandas is guessing the types for you.
+After loading the data, check that column types match what you expect.

 **Listing 8: Checking Types**